 I started working at the i.d.e.a.
 Museum in 2007 as the only development staff person.
 I am now the development manager.
-I work with the board of directors and museum staff to provide opportunities for individuals, foundations, businesses, corporations and charitable groups to make a difference in the lives of children and families by supporting early learning, nurturing creativity, providing quality moments for families and opportunities for those financially challenged to have access to the museum.
+I work with the i.d.e.a.
+Museum Foundation and museum staff to provide opportunities for individuals, foundations, businesses, corporations and charitable groups to make a difference in the lives of children and families by supporting early learning, nurturing creativity, providing quality moments for families and opportunities for those financially challenged to have access to the museum.
 I am extremely grateful for our amazing donors, sponsors, funders, supporters, staff and volunteers.
 Their gifts of treasure, talent and time help make it possible to have a positive impact on the community.

 Share some of your responsibilities in your role.

 I‘m responsible for helping build relationships for long-term sustainability, connecting supporters and partners in ways that are valuable, meaningful and resonate with them, while supporting the goals of the museum.
 With the executive director and foundation, we plan, develop, coordinate all philanthropic and fundraising opportunities, including support of annual event, grants, sponsorships, annual and major gifts.

 What do you love most about working at the i.d.e.a.
 Museum and the work you do?

 I love getting to know so many wonderful and generous people (funders) who are helping make a lasting difference for kids and families through art, creativity and imagination!